WEC-Sim/WEC-Sim/source/theory.rst

 .. math::
 	F_{m}=-K_{m}X-C_{m}\dot{X}

-where :math:`K_{m}` and :math:`C_{m}` are the stiffness and damping matrices for the mooring system, and :math:`X` and :math:`\dot{X}` are the response and velocity of the body, respectively.
+where :math:`K_{m}` and :math:`C_{m}` are the stiffness and damping matrices for the mooring system, and :math:`X` and :math:`\dot{X}` are the displacement and velocity of the body, respectively.

-When coupling with MoorDyn, each mooring line in a mooring system is discretized into evenly-sized line segments connected by node points (as seen in the MoorDyn figure below).
+MoorDyn discretizes each mooring line in a mooring system into evenly-sized line segments connected by node points (:ref:`MoorDyn` figure).
 The line mass is lumped at these node points along with gravitational and buoyancy forces, hydrodynamic loads, and reactions from contact with the seabed.
 Hydrodynamic drag and added mass are calculated based on Morison's equation.
 A mooring line's axial stiffness is modeled by applying a linear stiffness to each line segment in tension only.
 A damping term is also applied in each segment to dampen non-physical resonances caused by the lumped-mass discretization.
 Bending and torsional stiffnesses are neglected.
-Bottom contact is represented by vertical stiffness and damping forces when nodes pass below the seabed :cite:`Hall2015ValidationData`.
+Bottom contact is represented by vertical stiffness and damping forces applied at the nodes when a node is located below the seabed. :cite:`Hall2015ValidationData`.

 .. _MoorDyn: